Rita Ora Almost Suffers A Nip Slip While Showing Off Her Ample Cleavage

 “The buxom singer is keen to strip off, often, for her content on that platform too,” stated Unreality tv.

 The beautiful star has also amassed a lot of success over the past few years courtesy of her music career.
-Her part at X Factor propelled her even further and she was recently selected as America’s Net Top Model‘s new host.
-She has also been presented with numerous other opportunities especially from modeling agencies.
+Her part at X Factor propelled her even further and she was recently selected as America’s Next Top Model’s new host.
+She has also been presented with numerous other opportunities, especially from modeling agencies.
 She is therefore in high demand and has had to turn down some of those offers because her hands are full.
 Rita’s shoot for Tezenis has also given her a chance to have fun not forgetting the occasional almost nip slip as she shows off her assets for the cameras.

 [Featured Image by Charles Sykes/AP Images]